 Remove from the oven and let cool completely before adding glaze.

 MAKE THE MAPLE GLAZE:

 Whisk together the powdered sugar, maple syrup, and almond milk, until combined and smooth.
-NOTE: If the glaze seems too thin, add in another 1/2 cup of powdered sugar.
-However, If it seems too thick, add an additional 1 Tbsp of milk.
+NOTE: If the glaze seems too thin, add in another ½ cup of powdered sugar.
+However, If it seems too thick, add an additional 1 tablespoon of milk.

 Once cooled, drizzle the glaze atop each scone, and allow it to set for about 3-4 minutes so that it hardens.
 If using, sprinkle chopped toasted nuts atop glaze.

 Tips & Tricks